 Here in the full ceremonial robes of the Lord High Chancellor of Great Britain and carrying the Royal Burse.
-[Purse]
+[Purse] was one of the greatest legal brains of his generation.

-He did not inherit rights to a Coat of Arms, so applied to the Garter King of Arms for a grant.
+You cannot inherit rights to a Coat of Arms, so applied to the Garter King of Arms for a grant.
 This is an extract from their official archive:

 The second son of Louis de Luze Simonds.
 Gavin married Mary (Née Mellor) (1887-1973) at St George’s Hanover Square in 1912